DaveMielke/NBP/b2g/doc/UserInterface/BrailleTables/main.rst

 Braille Character Map
 ---------------------

-These tables show how English US braille is represented.
-This mapping is also used by locales that don't (yet) have their own.
+These tables show how US English braille characters are represented when `Computer Braille`_ is being used.
+This mapping is also used for locales that don't (yet) have their own.

 North American Braille Computer Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~